-The three powers also agreed that a conference of the parties to the Convention of 1888 and other nations largely concerned with the use of the Canal should be held on the 16th of August 1956 in London in which they agreed to participate.
-The United Kingdom has in pursuance of this decision extended an invitation to 23 countries which are:
+The three powers also agreed that a conference of the parties to the Convention of 1888 and other nations largely concerned with the use of the Canal should be held on the 16th of August 1956 in London in which they agreed to participate The United Kingdom has in pursuance of this decision extended an invitation to 23 countries which are:

-Australia, Ceylon, Denmark Egypt, Ethiopia, Federal Republic of Germany, France, Greece, India.
-Indonesia.
-Iran.
-Italy.
-Japan, the Netherlands, New Zealand, Norway, Pakistan, Por-Sweden, Turkey, tugal, Spain, the U.S.A. and the U.S.S.R.
+Australia.
+Ceylon, Denmark.
+Egypt.
+Ethiopia, Federal Republic of Germany, France, Greece, India, Indonesia, Iran, Italy, Japan, the Netherlands, New Zealand, Norway, Pakistan, Portugal, Spain, Sweden, Turkey, the U.S.A. and the U.S.S.R.